Desktop47-02.jpg

 UNLOCK THE POSSIBILITIES

 A New York client purchased our chalet pillow in chocolate and wanted a second one to pair with her living room rug.
-As we were sold out, we requested a photo of the rug, then pulled all the ethically sourced camel shavings, merino, alpaca wool, and silk we could find in that color palette to create the perfect luxe pillow.
+As we were sold out, we requested a photo of the rug, then gathered ethically sourced camel shavings, merino, alpaca wool, and silk in her color palette to create the perfect luxe pillow.

 When she contacted us to say how much she loved her pillows, we knew we needed to offer this service to newsletter subscribers* and interior designers**.
 Orders received in June qualify for free customization (view in-stock pricing here).
 And so it is that what started out as a client request is now a design service.

-So whether your style is modern, classic, relaxed, or is inspired by the sea or a ski chalet, the possibilities at Designs by Alina are endless…
+Whether your style is modern, classic, relaxed, or inspired by the sea or a ski chalet, the possibilities at Designs by Alina are endless.

 ABOUT OUR LUXE PILLOWS

-Our few-of-a-kind, 20” x 12” lumbar pillows, are fabricated in our Santa Barbara studio entirely by hand down to most of our accent panels.
-Fine camel shavings, merino, alpaca wool, and/or silk fibers are hand-worked into fine linen or Belgian bouclé by our design team.
-They are then lined and filled with 100% white goose down.
+Our few-of-a-kind 20” x 12” lumbar pillows are fabricated entirely by hand in our Santa Barbara studio, down to most of the accent panels.
+Ethically sourced camel shavings, merino, alpaca wool, and/or silk fibers are hand-worked into fine linen or Belgian bouclé by our design team.
+Each pillow is then lined and filled with 100% white goose down.
 For inquiries, email us at customerservice@designsbyalina.com.

-* Want all the perks without all the emails?
+* Want all the perks without the inbox overload?
 Our newsletter is for you.
-We too dislike aggressive campaigns and aim to send out only four per year.
-So unlock subscriber-only privileges now by scrolling down to the subscriber box on our homepage here.
+We dislike aggressive campaigns, too, and limit ourselves to just four per year.
+Unlock subscriber-only privileges now by scrolling to the subscriber box on our homepage here.

-** To the trade: In addition to color customization, we offer interior designers the added benefit of requesting virtually any other size pillow cover required.
-Contact partners@designsbyalina.com for trade pricing and custom size inquiries.
+** To the trade: In addition to color customization, we offer interior designers the ability to request virtually any pillow cover size.
+For trade pricing or custom sizes, contact partners@designsbyalina.com.

 Alina de Albergaria